SathyaBhat/sathyabh.at/content/weekly-notes-35-2023/index.md

 ### What's been happening

 * I bought the tickets for the Melbourne 2024 Formula 1 Grand Prix!
-Looking forward to be there.
+Looking forward to being there.
 I got the 4-day pass.
 The schedule's not yet out, so not sure what's in store for Thursday but going by previous years, there would be something in store (like the Supercars or vintage car parade from the past few years).

 * Another concert booked for January!
 Lord Huron is touring Australia and they are performing in Enmore Theater in Sydney.